Remembering Squadron Leader MS Pujji, a Sikh who joined the RAF and Fought in WW II

 Pujji and the Battle of Britain

 MS Pujji played his part in the Battle of Britain.
 He also undertook missions over occupied France and Belgium.
 Later he recollected that he could always outmaneuver the Luftwaffe’s Messerschmitt 109, except on one occasion.
 The pilot of the Messerschmitt was able to hit the plane of Pujji which caught fire.
-He hung on tenuously and slowly flew over the English Channel and crash landed on the beach at Dover.
+He hung on tenuously and slowly flew over the English Channel and crash-landed on the beach at Dover.
 Bystanders pulled him out from the wreckage.
-He spent 7 days in hospital and was fit after that.
+He spent 7 days in the hospital and was fit after that.

 Mohinder remembers that his stay in England was extremely pleasurable.
-The local people were very helpful and many a time while standing in queue for a film he was asked to go ahead.
+The local people were very helpful and many a time while standing in the queue for a film he was asked to go ahead.
 Many times no money was charged from.
 This created a favorable impression and he resolved to come back after the war to England.

 Battling in North Africa

 In 1941 he was transferred to North Africa to face the advance of Rommel.
 Flying in the hot desert was a rare experience.
-One of the German planes shot him in a combat and he crash landed in the desert.
+One of the German planes shot him in a combat and he crash-landed in the desert.
 He was lucky as he had landed behind British lines and was pulled out from the wreckage by a platoon of British soldiers.

 Battles in Burma

 In 1943 with the Japanese on a rampage, he was transferred to Burma.
 Here he went into many a combat with the Japanese pilots.
 He remembers “They were good, but I was better”.
-His actions in the Burma won him a DFC.
-Towards the end of the war he was a Squadron Leader.
+His actions in Burma won him a DFC.
+Towards the end of the war, he was a Squadron Leader.

 End of the War and Demobilization

 The war was over in 1945 and Pujji returned home.In 1946 he left the RAF and settled in Delhi.
 He initially was a civil pilot as well as a gliding instructor at the Delhi flying club, where he had earned his spurs.
-He flew for the club for close to 22 years.
+He flew to the club for close to 22 years.

 Migration to England

 In 1968 Mohinder Migrated to England, where he got a job as an Air Traffic Controller.
-Later he settled at Gravesend, Kent.
+Later he settled in Gravesend, Kent.
 He realized that the RAF had not forgotten him when in 2009 he was invited as a chairperson on the opening of a wing of the Museum that highlighted the exploits of Indians who served with the RAF.this was a belated attempt by the RAF to set the record straight.